therealdreg/lsrootkit/README.md

 -rw-r--r-- 1 root      80117 0 May 27 14:21 140675535607552.files
 ```

-You should see 16 files changing their GID very fast in each ls
+You should see 16 files changing their GID very fast in each ls -l

 ## Help & cmdline